pramilapandey/bike-share-data-analysis/README.md

 ## Phase IV Analyze:

-I have combined both the analyze and share phase in this same section here since both go side by side.
-The tools I have used for data visualizing and sharing insights are postgresql, google sheets, tableau public and R studio.
+In this analyze phase of data analysis, the tools I have used for data visualizing are postgresql, google sheets, tableau public and R studio.

 ### Counting riders by the type of rider: